JESUS BELONGS IN THE MIDDLE OF YOUR MESS | A Christmas Devotion

 It's almost like Christmas heaven.

-But once a year, my granddaughters invite their entire friend group over for the Christmas parade.
-Twenty kids.
-One tiny living room.
-Pure chaos.
+Until that one time a year when my granddaughters invite their entire friend group over to our house for the Christmas parade.

 Why was it so hard for me to just let go?

-For years, I honored Jesus by keeping Him at a distance.
-I tried to preserve His image for future generations.
+For years, I honored Jesus by keeping Him at a distance, trying to preserve His image for future generations.

 But striving for perfection, I pulled the newborn King out of everyone's hands.